Eshaan1799/Eshaan1799/README.md

 ### :man_technologist: About Me :

  I'm Eshaan, a data-engineer currently employed in Tata Consultancy Services India.My passion for data lies in the infinite potential and possibilities it holds .
-I  majorly contribure in  building efficient and scalable data pipelines which enables the client to derive valuable buisness insights .
+I  majorly contribure in  building efficient and scalable data pipelines which enables the client to derive valuable business insights .

 Apart from my official duties.
 I have built  three  data-engineering projects in order to sharpen my skills and scale my learning.